opt-out-tools/start-here/ORG_STRUCTURE.md

 patterns.
 Responsible for managing and maintaining the following repositories:
   - [theory-of-online-misogyny](https://github.com/opt-out-tools/theory-of-online-misogyny)
 - **Brand/Marketing Team:** In charge of managing **OOT**'s [Twitter](https://twitter.com/optoutools), [Instagram](https://www.instagram.com/optouttools/) and [Medium](https://medium.com/opt-out-tools) account
-and of OOT's visibility and crowdfunding campaigns.
+and of **OOT**'s visibility and crowdfunding campaigns.
 Responsible for managing blog post and campaigning issues in the following repositories:
   - [start-here](https://github.com/opt-out-tools/start-here)
 - **User Design & Research Team:** In charge of the design and user research for the **OOT** website and the **Opt